rockycoding2025-sketch/project1/README.md

 # project 1
-this project 1 was created in local system .
+this project1 was created in local system .
+My name is Rakesh s.